apache/age-website/docs/clauses/match.md

 (u)-[]->()-[]->()-[]->()-[]->()-[]->(v)
 ```

-The previous example provided gave the edge both an lower and upper bound for the number of edges (and vertices) between u and v.
-Either one or both of these binding values can be excluded
+The previous example provided gave the edge both an lower and upper bound for the number of edges (and vertices) between `u` and `v`.
+Either one or both of these binding values can be excluded.

 ```
 (u)-[*3..]->(v)
 ```

-Returns all paths between u and v that have three or more edges included.
+Returns all paths between `u` and `v` that have three or more edges included.

 ```
 (u)-[*..5]->(v)
 ```

-Returns all paths between u and v that have 5 or fewer edges included.
+Returns all paths between `u` and `v` that have 5 or fewer edges included.

 ```
 (u)-[*]->(v)
 ```

-Returns all paths between u and v
+Returns all paths between `u` and `v`.

 ### Example